Kylie Jenner’s Diet And Fitness Secrets: Pilates, Fit Tea Wraps, And Fiji Water

 Kylie Jenner has been the center of plastic surgery rumors for years.
-The 19-year-old has credited her curves do to her fitness and diet regimen.
+The 19-year-old has credited her curves to her fitness and diet regimen.
 That hasn’t stopped fans from speculating whether Kylie has gone under the knife to change her appearance.

 Jenner has admitted that she had some “help” when it comes to her glamorous appearance.
 The only reason why is because her image is part of her branding and her business.
 Most young girls look up to the Jenner sister and wonder how they can look like her on a daily basis.
 According to StyleCaster, most of Jenner’s looks are credited from her “biggest beauty secret,” which is water.